RobinTail/incaseofmydeath/README.md

 The Application fulfills your last will by executing a workflow from your private repository on GitHub in case of your death.
 Free from bias, blind to your secrets, cold-blooded as machine code.

-**The app is currently in closed beta testing.
+**The App is currently in closed beta testing.
 You can inform about your desire to take part in testing [here](https://github.com/RobinTail/incaseofmydeath/discussions/2).**

 https://www.incaseofmy.de/